HelloMokuzai/HelloMokuzai/README.md

 |__/     |__/|__/  \__/|________/|______/
 ```

-- **MKZI⚡️ (@HelloMokuzai)**
+## Hi, i'm MKZI⚡️ (@HelloMokuzai)
-- *Pseudonymous digital creator & privacy advocate interested in modern technologies that spur creativity and innovation.*
+*A pseudonymous digital creator & privacy advocate interested in freedom tech*

-- Architect of [Astral Credits (XAC)](https://astralcredits.xyz/) - an experiment in Token distribution on the Songbird Cryptocurrency Network.
+Current projects:
-- Maintainer of [Banano HUB](https://hub.banano.network/) - an information & link repository for monkeys using the Bnaano Cryptocurrency Network.
+- [Banano HUB](https://hub.banano.network/) - An information & link repository for monkeys using the Banano Cryptocurrency Network.
+- [Astral Credits](https://astralcredits.xyz/) - An experiment in token distribution on the Songbird Cryptocurrency Network.
+- [Mr.Tipbot](https://www.astralcredits.xyz/tipbot) - A free to use, dedicated Flare & Songbird Network Discord tipping service that allows the tipping of FLR, SGB and other supported ERC20 tokens on both networks.

+I also run a Bitcoin Lightning Node! ⚡️

-- 💌 hellomokuzai@outlook.com
+💌 `hellomokuzai@outlook.com`

 <!---
 HelloMokuzai/HelloMokuzai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.